 Plant medicines like Peyote, San Pedro, and Ayahuasca are also helping raise consciousness and offer deep healings.
 Huge shifts can take place in as little as one ceremony, shifts that would take years and years in therapy.

-Many of these paths lead to some of the nearby villages, like San Sebastian Rio Hondo and San Mateo Rio Hondo, which makes worthwhile day trips.
+Some of these paths lead to nearby villages, like San Sebastian Rio Hondo and San Mateo Rio Hondo, which make worthwhile and scenic day trips from San Jose del Pacifico.

 San Jose del Pacifico Oaxaca is also one of the best places to experience a traditional temazcal.
 This is a sacred sweat lodge that honors the four elements, four directions, and our ancestors.
 Many of these ceremonies are self-guided but can include a “limpia,” or cleansing of your soul before entering.
 It is common practice to say a prayer and set an intention when entering into the temazcal.

 Upon exiting the temazcal, be splashed with cold water.
-Some places have a warm herbal tea waiting for you.
-Emerging from a traditional temazcal ceremony is comparative to “exiting the womb” and is often referenced as a “rebirthing experience.”
+Some places have warm herbal tea waiting for you.
+Emerging from a traditional temazcal ceremony is compared to “exiting the womb” and is often referenced as a “rebirthing experience.”

 With all those mountains, there are plenty of viewpoints to enjoy in San Jose del Pacifico Oaxaca.

-On the road into town, find the Virgen de Guadalupe shrine.
-There is a small observation deck with the “Vivelo” sign and across the street, angel wings painted onto the rocks.
+✔ On the road into town, find the Virgen de Guadalupe Shrine.
+There is a small observation deck with the “Vivelo” sign and across the street, angel wings are painted onto the rocks.
 (Free)

-Many of the San Jose del Pacificio cabanas have excellent viewpoints as well.
-The popular hostel La Cumbre has stellar views and a restaurant, so stop in even if you don’t stay there.
+✔ The popular San Jose del Pacifico Accommodation La Cumbre has stellar views and a restaurant, so stop in even if you don’t sleep here.

 Don’t forget to walk on the main street in town and observe the many women knitting.
 They sell cute little knitted mushrooms, warm hats, and more.
 There are also stands that sell hand-carved wood items.